2nd

 Dissertation

 The Dissertation in Creative Writing gives students the opportunity to work independently on an imaginative writing project of their own choosing.
 This may take the form of a fiction project, a poetry project, a play or screenwriting project, or a creative non-fiction project.
-It will include a related essay in which the student-writer investigates a particular artistic, aesthetic or cultural issue of relevance to you as a contemporary writer OR the work of a particular writer who will be influential as you develop your own body of work for the Dissertation project.
+It will include a related essay in which you investigate a particular artistic, aesthetic or cultural issue of relevance to you as a contemporary writer OR the work of a particular writer who will be influential as you develop your own body of work for the Dissertation project.

 Making It Strange: Writing the Science Fiction, Fantasy and Modern Gothic Novel

 This module offers you the opportunity to develop your creative skills within genres that focus on worlds that lie beyond the tradition realm of ‘realism’.
 These forms of ‘Beyond Realist’ texts have a distinguished pedigree stretching back to humanity’s earliest myths, epic narratives, folklore and fairy tales.
-You will explore how to write within genres such as Science Fiction, Fantasy and contemporary Gothic as you learn their specific complexities and intricacies.
+You will explore how to write within genres such as science fiction, fantasy and contemporary Gothic as you learn their specific complexities and intricacies.

 Unforgettable Corpses: Literature, Cultural Memory and the First World War